Sophomore Eryn McCoy nets two goals for the Eagles

 Doton lead the Deacons to back-to-back NCAA Championships

 Junior Kelcie Hromisin nets game-winning goal

 Junior Leah Settipane records second shutout of the season

 The Boston College field hockey program welcomed Kelly Doton as the team's associate head coach before the start of the 2012 season.

-In her first season at the Heights, Doton helped the Eagles to another double-digit win season, going 10-9.
-The Maroon and Gold defeated four nationally-ranked teams, including a home win over No. 10 Northeastern and a road victory over No. 21 Duke.
+In her first season at the Heights, the Greenfield, Mass., native helped BC to a 10-9 season, including wins against four nationally-ranked teams, including a home victory over No. 10 Northeastern and a road win over No. 21 Duke.
 The Eagles won their first four of five games, losing an overtime contest to instate rival Massachusetts.

 Doton came to BC from Indiana University, where she had been coaching since 2008.
 Doton, a native of Greenfield, Mass., was an assistant coach for four seasons before being named the Hoosiers associate head coach in 2011.
 In 2009, she was instrumental in helping Indiana reach the NCAA Tournament for the second time in program history after finishing second in league standings and reaching the Big Ten Tournament title game.

 A 2004 graduate of Wake Forest, Doton was an asset to the Demon Deacons on both sides of the ball during her collegiate career, helping to lead her squad to back-to-back NCAA championships.
 Providing her team with her disciplined defensive skills, as well as quickly establishing herself as one of the best attack corner hitters in the country, she was honored as the 2003 Honda Award winner, the National Field Hockey Player of the Year.
 In addition to being named the ACC Player of the Year in 2002, she was also a two-time NFHCA First-Team All-American and a three-time All-ACC honoree during her career.